02 Dec Climate Change and Intersectionality: Do Your Homework

 - Our close family members and friends have clear opinions on climate change, and it’s uncomfortable to engage in even healthy confrontation with the most important people in our lives.

-One specific site to keep handy is this Q&A page on the NASA web site.
+Another resource to keep handy is this Q&A page on the NASA web site.
 When anyone, especially a politician, is making passionate claims about climate change, investigate the claim using this resource or a similar one from a credible entity.
 Whether or not you agree with the politician, don’t fully take his or her word for it.
 Investigate it for yourself, so that you can exercise the best possible critical thinking to make a sound choice.

 Something else to do regularly is search for recent news articles regarding what elected officials are saying or doing regarding climate change.
 If you have the facts already at hand, you’ll be better informed about which leaders to vote into or out of office based on their stance.